Implementing first Industry 4.0 Use Cases with DAG Tangle — Machine Tagging for Digital Twins

 We decided with this use case to start using IOTA in our project as it is practicable to implement and clearly demonstrates selected very compelling features of the DAG tangle without using the crypto currency feature.

-Our Interlinked Protocol team is scaling Autonomous Digital Twin infrastructures, that are semantic, verifiable and connected with machine learning algorithms.
+Our Spherity team is scaling Autonomous Digital Twin infrastructures, that are semantic, verifiable and connected with machine learning algorithms.

 Digital Twin: Every Product has its own Story

 One of our main Industry 4.0 innovation projects is the digital twin (or digital product memory).
 A digital twin is a digital representation of a physical, biological or digital object.
-Our Interlinked Digital Twin “Twin of Things” seeks to give every physical object a story.
-Interlinked is now forming an open IoT and supply chain ecosystem to bring this vision into reality.
+Our Spherity Digital Twin “Twin of Things” seeks to give every physical object a story.
+Spherity is now forming an open IoT and supply chain ecosystem to bring this vision into reality.

 A digital twin can be created with manufacturing, production and design parameters even before a physical object is even existing telling a manufacturing unit how a physical object needs to be produced.
 It can store data how the object was assembled, tested, transported, deployed, operated or decommissioned.